 It usually comes up when I know I am over my head, completely out of my depth, and feeling inadequate.
 I hate that moment, but it comes again and again, especially in difficult circumstances.

-Navigating in a car through North Africa, we slowed as we saw a flaming barricade blocking our highway.
-As we followed a truck breaking through the barrier local protesters who had been caught by surprise ran after us throwing rocks.
+Navigating in a car through North Africa, we slow down as we see a flaming barricade blocking our highway.
+As we follow a truck breaking through the barrier local protesters who had been caught by surprise run after us throwing rocks.
 “What am I doing here?”
+I ask myself.

-Walking down the street of an enormous red-light district with my wife and friends knowing that many of the young women who lined the street on either side had been sold into the sex trade by their families, I had to ask myself, “What am I doing here?”
+In South Asia, walking down the street of an enormous red-light district with my wife and co-workers, I know that many of the young women who line the street on either side have been sold into the sex trade by their families.
+I wonder to myself, “What am I doing here?”

-Dancing and processing around a church in South Sudan, I realized this was an unusual Palm Sunday for me.
-I didn’t really know the culture or the needs of the people I was to speak to that morning.
-And after I spoke to the translator briefly, I composed my thoughts before my sermon and prayed.
-But I had to wonder, “What am I doing here?”
+Dancing and processing around a church in South Sudan on Palm Sunday many years ago, I feel out of place, not really knowing the culture or the needs of the people I was to speak to that morning.
+But speaking to the translator briefly, I compose my thoughts before my sermon and pray “What am I doing here?”